Each trip to Costco can lead to a new discovery. What cool Costco products might you be missing out on?

 Esti: “I always keep them in the studio too.
 Great for a quick clean up.”

 Renee: “True dat.
-In general I find all Kirkland products very high in quality.
+In general, I find all Kirkland products very high-quality.
 It’s a great brand.”

 Leah: “Yes, I agree.
-I love the Kirkland detergent.
+I love Kirkland detergent.
 Use that one all the time.”

 Esti: “Renee, you should write about the sandwich wraps.
 Actually, I am posting about it tomorrow.
 So many different ways to use them.”